StevenTammen/StevenTammen.github.io/pages/about.md

 1. Multiple people working on the same thing will yield better results than a single individual
 2. This is true at all stages of the creation process, not just for edits of an already-finished work
-3. Therefore (*modus ponens*), enabling multiple people to contribute at all stages of the process will yield optimal quality
+3. Therefore, enabling multiple people to contribute at all stages of the process will yield optimal quality
 4. Optimal quality is a desirable thing that should be pursued
-5. Therefore (*modus ponens*), policies enabling multiple people to contribute at all stages of the process should be pursued
+5. Therefore, policies enabling multiple people to contribute at all stages of the process should be pursued

 ## Open Source

 If it wasn't obvious from that chain of propositions, opensourcing stuff is something that I think is important.
 Code has been opensourced for a while now, and hardware is beginning to get there (see: crowdsourced tech startups), but, to my knowledge, there has not been much of a push to opensource *websites themselves*.
 I find this somewhat puzzling, since open projects offer so many advantages and so few disadvantages.
 I have designed this website to be entirely open source, and the content is licensed under open source licenses (see below).
-Contribution guidelines may be found on the "Contribute" page.
+Contribution guidelines may be found on the [Contribute page](https://steventammen.com/contribute/).

 ## Continuous Improvement